swiss/paf-link/documentation/2_introduction.md

 ## Main Features

 **Core Simplicity and Extensibility**: The core of the Public Affairs Schema (paf.link) is designed to be simple, based on activities making it easy to understand and implement.
 It can be extended to accommodate a wide range of public affairs sub-types and capture more fine-grained aspects of public affair processes based on specific activities.
+-> vs Business Objects

 **Independent yet Unified Development**: Independent development in different areas of the overall public affair process is supported, with a path by design for future unification.
 This includes different levels within public administrations.
+-> how to grow organically

 **Defined Process Connections**: There is a well-defined method for connecting different public affairs processes, such as linking parliamentary motions with executive actions and law text publications.
 To map to underlying data management systems one or multiple object identifiers can be used to express the connection of an activity to a process.
+-> future proof

   **Inter-organizational and System Exchange**: The schema focuses the exchange of information between organizations and systems, and only in a second priority provides guidelines on how to store data at rest.
 It supports both document-based processes (e.g., PDFs) and structured data processes, allowing for flexible information management.
+  -> co-existence between document based and structured information

 **Multi-level Analysis and Querying**: The schema enables analysis and querying at various levels, facilitating detailed insights into public affairs processes.
+  -> multiple levels federal

 ## High-level Design Decisions
 *Event-Based*: The Public Affairs Schema (paf.link) is designed to be event-based to avoid confusion regarding perspectives.
 Different public affairs can express different statuses in various organizations simultaneously.